-Graduates of this program are prepared for a wide range of construction industry careers at the technical and design support level.
-Graduates typically fill positions with architects, engineers, and building contractors and provide all levels of support to the building industry in manufacturing, sale, and governmental administration.
-Graduates of the program are also prepared to advance to bachelor degree programs in architecture or engineering.
+Graduates of this program are prepared for a wide range of careers in the constructed facilities industry, including those in sustainable, energy-efficient, and environmentallyconscious fields, at the technical and design support level.
+Graduates understand the importance of teamwork and of the economic, social, and environmental consequences of choices made in the exciting building industry.
+They typically enjoy positions with architects, engineers, and building contractors and provide all levels of support to the building industry in manufacturing, sale, and governmental administration.
+Graduates of the program are also prepared to advance to bachelor's degree programs in architecture or engineering to further enhance their abilities to effect positive change in the world.

-Graduation from the program at the associate's level allows students an ideal opportunity to make an informed decision relative to their career paths.
-This "decision platform" offered to students completing their associate's degree is one of the program's greatest strengths.
-Students may continue on into a Bachelor of Science degree program in Architectural Engineering Technology; Sustainable Design & Technology; Construction Management; or Business Technology & Management.
+Graduation from the program at the associate level allows students an ideal opportunity to make an informed decision relative to their career paths.
+This "decision platform" offered to students completing their associate degree is one of the program's greatest strengths.
+Students may continue on into a bachelor of science degree program in Architectural Engineering Technology; Sustainable Design & Technology; Construction Management; or Business Technology & Management.
 Some program graduates transfer to other schools of architecture or engineering to continue working toward a bachelor's or other degree in these fields.